pyramidxc/ai-engine/docs/USAGE.md

 ## Overview

-The Attack Path Engine is a FastAPI microservice that analyzes host exposure data and generates potential attack paths using LLM (Large Language Model) analysis.
-It uses LiteLLM to support multiple AI providers without code changes.
+The Attack Path Engine is a FastAPI microservice that generates realistic attack paths from host exposure data collected by external systems.
+It uses AI (via LiteLLM) to transform vulnerability and port scan data into sequential attack scenarios that demonstrate how an attacker would exploit identified weaknesses.

 ## Features

 - **Multi-Provider LLM Support**: Use OpenAI, Anthropic, Google Gemini, Azure, and more
-- **Attack Path Generation**: AI-powered analysis of potential security vulnerabilities
+- **Realistic Attack Path Generation**: AI-powered sequences showing attacker progression
-- **Risk Assessment**: Automatic risk level classification
+- **Risk Assessment**: Automatic risk level classification (Critical, High, Medium, Low)
-- **Security Recommendations**: Actionable mitigation strategies
+- **Collector Integration**: Designed to work with external vulnerability scanners and assessment tools
-- **JSON API**: Easy integration with other security tools
+- **JSON API**: Easy integration with security platforms and orchestration systems
+- **Phase 2 Ready**: Architecture supports future remediation and compliance features

 ## Setup